 - 1 Tablespoon (15ml) pure vanilla extract (yes, a full Tablespoon!)

 - 3 cups (240g) old-fashioned whole or quick oats*

 - Combine the butter, sugar, milk, and cocoa powder together in a medium saucepan (about 3 quart) over medium heat.
 Whisk until the butter melts, then bring to a simmer.
 Allow to simmer for 1 minute without whisking.
 Remove from heat, then immediately stir in the peanut butter and vanilla extract until completely combined.
 Stir in the oats.

 - Allow mixture to sit for 5 minutes.
 This allows the oats to soak up some moisture.

 - During the 5 minutes, line two baking sheets with parchment paper or silicone baking mats.
 And make sure there is enough room in your refrigerator for the baking sheets.

 - Using a 1-Tablespoon cookie scoop (or simply a spoon!), drop a Tablespoon of dough onto the lined baking sheets.
-If desired, flatten out and shape into a cookie.
+If desired, slightly flatten down with the back of a spoon.
 Repeat with the rest of the dough.

-- Oil: Coconut oil works instead of butter!
-Coconut oil works because it solidifies.
+- Butter: Coconut oil works instead of butter because like butter, it solidifies when cold.